deepak112/Social-Distancing-AI/README.md

        based on choice.
 Points should pe in pre-defined order - bottom-left, bottom-right, top-right, top-left, point 5 and 6 should form horizontal line and point 5 and 7 should form verticle line.
 Horizontal and vertical scale will be different.
 Gif below will help understand points better.

+     * We will transform prespective of ROI so that we can have top view of scene or ROI.
+This top view or bird eye view has        the property that points are distributed uniformally horizontally and vertically(scale for horizontal and vertical
+       direction will be different).
+So for bird eye view points are equally distributed, which was not case for normal view.

+     * YOLO V3 is used to detect persons in frame and by calculating center point of bounding boxe around persons, we transform those points to bird eye view.
+And then calculates risk factor by calculating distance between points and then drawing birds eye view and drawing bounding boxes and distance lines between boxes on frame.

 ![Bird Eye View](./demo/demo.gif)